- Why is Legacy Isle Publishing a better value than other book publishing services?

 - Business or educational books—how-to guides, advice books, teaching texts

 An ISBN (International Standard Book Number) identifies a book and certain information associated with it, including author, publisher and format.
-The ISBN is not associated with copyright registration; rather, it is a way of identifying a specific book.
+The ISBN is not associated with copyright registration; rather, it is a way of identifying a specific book and the publisher of record.
 If you intend to market your book for retail sale (other than your own direct-to-customer sales) or acceptance by libraries, you will need an ISBN.
 (Most libraries also require a Library of Congress Control Number, or LCCN.)
 Some online retailers (like Amazon.com) do not require, but strongly encourage, you to have an ISBN.

 Legacy Isle Distribution Clients (those who add our Distribution Services upgrade to their packages) are considered subsidy-published authors.
 This is because your book will be issued a Legacy Isle ISBN, identifying Legacy Isle as the book’s publisher of record, rather than identifying you as the publisher.
 However, we make no claim on your rights.
 As long as you remain a Legacy Isle Distribution Client, we will handle all the logistics of distribution, including communicating with the distributor(s) and fulfilling book orders.
 Legacy Isle will issue an initial press announcement regarding the release of your book; however, you are responsible for handling your own marketing and promotions.
 A subsidy author is much like a self-published author except that you do not need to handle operational logistics, such as applying to a distributor or managing and warehousing inventory.

 A traditionally-published author has limited input on the editing and design of his or her book; these decisions are entirely the publisher’s prerogative.
 In a traditional publishing contract, the publisher assumes 100% of the costs to develop, publish and market the title and pays the author a royalty percentage on sales.
-Legacy Isle does not offer traditional publishing contracts.
-Return to FAQ List
+Legacy Isle does not offer traditional publishing contracts

 The second stage of the proofing process is a layout proof.
 This is the client’s last chance to check the manuscript for errors and to confirm that the layout is correct.
 A client will receive a first layout proof and a follow-up confirmation proof (to confirm that requested changes were made correctly).
 Any additional proofing rounds required will incur an additional fee.